Telstra vs Optus vs Vodafone coverage

 To make finding your answer to this question easier, here's a quick round-up of the big three telcos' most popular SIM plans.
 It should help give you an idea of how much going with a given network will cost and the call and data inclusions that going with either Telstra, Vodafone or Optus will get you.

-Telstra is still the premium pick, but Optus and Vodafone's plans can often offer almost the same amount value.
+Telstra is still the prime candidate for the best mobile coverage, but Optus and Vodafone's plans can often offer almost the same amount value.
 Be sure to carefully consider each provider's perks and features before making a decision either way.

 Still stumped?
 Be sure to read on for more specifics on each provider's network and coverage.